Muldec/stash-wiki/JSON-Specification.md

 ## gallery.json

-They do not exist yet.
+No files of this kind are generated yet.

 # Again, in json-format